HL7/fhir-qi-core/input/pages/index.md

 -  The resources in "Any" references **SHALL** conform to QI-Core profiles if the base resource has a QI-Core profile
 -  Applications **SHALL NOT** process resource instances that include unknown modifying attributes
 -  Applications **SHOULD** use the preferred value sets
--  In the U.S. Realm, applications **SHALL** be simultaneously compliant with QI-Core profiles and US Core profiles.
+-  In the US Realm, applications **SHALL** be simultaneously compliant with QI-Core profiles and US Core profiles.
 As such, the more restrictive bindings between US Core and QI-Core **SHALL** be adhered to.
 For example, all value sets that are required in US Core **SHALL** be required by QI-Core, regardless of the binding strength in QI-Core.

 ### Author Information